Naveen-Kumar-12/cloudformation/README.md

  Follow the Mandatory fields should be filled
  Name-->
- Remote root directory	-->path of your jenkins user Labels--> Restrict the permissions to partvular Label Usage--> Always prefer node available as much as possible Launch method --> Launch via ssh agent method
+ Remote root directory	-->path of your jenkins user Labels--> Restrict the permissions to particular Label eg:slave3 Usage--> Always prefer node available as much as possible Launch method --> Launch via ssh agent method